-To learn what changes might lead to the type of productivity that lets representatives truly focus on the patient, let's first take a look at what patient contact centers are already doing that might be holding them back.
+To learn what changes might lead to the type of productivity that lets agents truly focus on the conversation - and therefore, the outcomes - let's first take a look at what banking contact centers are already doing that might be holding back loan servicing optimization.

-If you already know what's going wrong, skip ahead to the next section: How to get it right.
+If you already know what's going wrong, skip ahead to the next section: How to improve productivity.